santianqr/kimball-openai-project/README.md

-# Betsson Project

-## Project Documentation
+# Project Documentation

 ### Overview
-This project is a test for a data engineer position at Betsson.
-The goal is to process and clean the provided dataset to ensure data quality and consistency.
+This project is a test for a Data Engineer position at Betsson.
+The objective is to build a Kimball Model from raw invoice data spanning 2009 to 2010.
+The project involves data cleaning, transformation, and aggregation, adhering to best practices in data engineering.

 ### Assumptions and Considerations
 - **Negative Quantities**: Negative values in the `Quantity` column are assumed to be returns.